minond/diceshaker/README.md

 ## Setting up the server

-Install `gnatsd` with the command below:
+On your server, install `gnatsd` with the command below:

 ```bash
 go get github.com/nats-io/gnatsd